The game of tennis offers us a unique opportunity to strengthen and maintain every part of the body.

 Whichever way you choose to play, tennis has been found to add years to your life and keep the doctor away as a growing number of medical studies and news reports confirm.

-There are also private villas and resorts dotted around the island that rent out their courts if they are not booked or busy.
+There are also hotels, private villas and resorts dotted around the island that rent out their courts if they are not booked or busy.